-The site also added another layer of security on the user sign-in process.
+The site also added another layer of security to the user sign-in process.
 The two-factor authentication feature was added beyond the username and password.
 With this protection, the site will be able to tell whether it's really the users who are trying to log into the account.
-Members are now required to enter a piece of information or answer a security question so that hackers may not be able to bypass easily the sign in gates.
+Members are now required to enter a piece of information or answer a security question so that hackers may not be able to bypass easily the sign-in gates.

 Bug Bounty Program

 Website vulnerabilities do not only happen with Ashley Madison.
 In fact, this is a problem that most websites face and try to improve on.
 With this, Ashley Madison implemented its own bug bounty program to help locate these problem areas even before hackers can exploit them.
 People who can help point out these vulnerabilities are compensated by Ashley Madison.
 Bug bounty programs are used by huge digital companies like Facebook, Google, and Reddit to name a few, and they have been effective in boosting security.

 Following Strict Cybersecurity Standards